98yejin/practice-python/datastructure/README.md

 [Time Complexity]

-- Accessing by index : O(m)
+- Accessing by index: O(n)
 - Insertion/Deletion
-- Head : O(1)
+  - Head: O(1)
-- Tail : O(1)
+  - Tail: O(1)
 - Search: O(n)

 [Space Complexity]

-- One Node : O(1)
+- One Node: O(1)
-- Overall Node : O(n)
+- Overall Node: O(n)

 [Why to use]

-- Double linked list allow bidirectional traversal, which can be useful in certain scenarios, while single linked lists only support forward traversal.
+- Doubly linked lists allow bidirectional traversal, which can be useful in certain scenarios, while singly linked lists only support forward traversal.
 - But consume more memory per node due to the additional reference to the previous node.

 [When to use]